-We need the help of all Taranaki residents to help protect and enhance our birds, lizards, insects, invertebrates, plants and ecosystems.
-Join Towards a Predator-Free Taranaki and stop rats, possums and mustlelids (stoats, ferrets, weasels) attacking our precious bird life and wreaking havoc on our native environment.
+We can all play a part to help protect and enhance our region's precious biodiversity — birds, lizards, insects, invertebrates, plants and ecosystems.
+Join Towards Predator-Free Taranaki and stop rats, possums and mustlelids (stoats, ferrets, weasels) wreaking havoc on our native environment.

 It’s critical we stop them before they cause irreparable damage.
-If you’d like to help biodiversity and get involved in the project, Towards a Predator-Free Taranaki, register here.
+If you’d like to help biodiversity and get involved in the project, Towards Predator-Free Taranaki — register here.
 We’re starting in the New Plymouth area, Oākura and the Kaitake Range with three different work streams – rural, urban and Restore Kaitake.

 The Taranaki Regional Council can support you with a range of traps and devices, offering subsidised box-tunnel rat traps that are safe around pets and children for $10.
 If you’re unsure about using a trap, we will also provide assistance and discuss options you’re comfortable with.
-Find out more at the free urban trapping workshops:
+Find out more at one of our free urban trapping workshops

-Follow the link to register your interest in attending a future workshop
+Follow the link to register your interest in attending current or future workshops.

 Other urban areas in Taranaki will be included as the project continues.
 Please follow the link to register your interest and we'll be in touch when the project comes to your town.

 Be sure to register on the Trap.NZ website, and record your trapping catches there.
 This provides invaluable data not only for this project, but for others around New Zealand wanting to do something simillar.
 The process is easy and free, and there are also apps for both Apple and Android.

 Follow the links for more information about Towards Predator-Free Taranaki and its phases